Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/05-results.typ

   caption: "HPL Performance Scaling Comparison"
 )

 As shown in the scaling results across different problem sizes, the performance of virtual machines and containers is relatively similar.
 We observe an initial increase in Tflops starting from a problem size of `1024`, which is likely too small to fully stress the processor.
-Following this, performance plateaus, but containers still demonstrate slightly better performance overall.
-This outcome is expected, as containers also require some hardware virtualization, so the performance gap between the two is not very large.
+After this, performance plateaus, but containers still demonstrate slightly better performance overall.

+#warningbox()[
+This outcome is expected, as both containers and VMs involve some degree of hardware virtualization-especially on macOS, where Docker containers run inside a lightweight VM.
+Therefore, the performance gap between the two is not very large.
+]

 == CPU sysbench